normiehamuda/bookstore-management-system/README.md

    Now, when you test protected endpoints (like creating, updating, or deleting books), Swagger UI will automatically include your Sanctum token in the `Authorization` header of the requests.

+## Test Results
+You can run tests using command php artisan test

+For details of the most recent test run, please refer to the [Test Results](TEST_RESULTS.md) document.

 ## Additional Notes:

 * **OpenSearch Setup:** You need to have an OpenSearch instance running.
 Refer to the OpenSearch documentation for installation and setup instructions ([https://docs.aws.amazon.com/opensearch-service/](https://docs.aws.amazon.com/opensearch-service/)).